brunodema/useful-commands/README.md

 ## GitMind

 [GitMind] is an open-source web platform for mind-mapping and flowcharting in general.
 Considering its features, and how ease it is to kick things off, I consider this the best open-source tool for mind-mapping available.
-This mind-map is stored on the GitMind's cloud, where I have the rigths to edit it.
+This mind-map is stored on the GitMind's cloud, where I have the rights to edit it.

-For security reasons, I can not share editting rights with others, since I do not have the means to back up previous versions of the map, in case of cathastrophic failures. **This is why I ask for anyone who wants to collabote with it, to contact me with the proposed changes, so I can apply them myself to the map.
+For security reasons, I can not share editing rights with others, since I do not have the means to back up previous versions of the map, in case of catastrophic failures. **This is why I ask for anyone who wants to collaborate with it, to contact me with the proposed changes, so I can apply them myself to the map.
 Appropriate credits will be given to the contribution's author, which I will pin at the [bottom](#Contributors) of this README section.**

 ## The mind-map itself

 This mind-map was elaborated considering a developer's daily routine - specifically, mine.
 Since I usually mess with the C's and its associated tools (normal, #, and ++), and also a bit with system configuration, the initial version contains mostly commands associated with these aspects.
 This is why I actively ask for contributions: I do not master all aspects of system administration to know all the usual commands and sintaxes for them.

 For sanity reasons, I categorized the commands into three labels: Windows, Linux, and cross-platform (cross-command-line?).
-Since Powershell supersedes the command-prompt in many ways (not always though), I have chosen to adopt it as the default inteface for Windows platforms.
+Since Powershell supersedes the command-prompt in many ways (not always though), I have chosen to adopt it as the default interface for Windows platforms.
 The fact that Powershell is marching towards cross-platform usage also helps.
 For Linux, I have chosen my favorite distribution to test and document the commands: Ubuntu.
-There are a plethora of distros availables, and all of them have their unique quirks.
+There are a plethora of distros available, and all of them have their unique quirks.
 If necessary, I will adapt the mind-map to discriminate between specific distros.
 However, I believe that this is not a main issue, nor something that should be a main aspect of this initiative.

 # Contributing